The iconic Arecibo telescope, damaged by two cable failures within three months, is beyond repair.

 “We’re talking about a structure made of steel and cables, but it truly is the people who had the ideas,” Zauderer says.
 Dedicated staff has helped the observatory survive earthquakes and hurricanes, and the observatory functioned as a staging area for aid following Hurricane Maria.

-"Arecibo is so much more than a scientific instrument," says Rivera-Valentín.
-"It has been and icon in Puerto Rico that has served to inspire generations of scientists, I for one being one of them."
+"Arecibo is so much more than a scientific instrument," says Edgard Rivera-Valentín (Lunar and Planetary Institute).
+"It has been an icon in Puerto Rico that has served to inspire generations of scientists, I for one being one of them."

 “Pretty much every schoolchild on the island has been to Arecibo.
 Everyone has had family who worked there, who helped build it,” Springmann explains.
 “You can’t have an observatory without the people, and the people also derive great benefit from the observatory being there.”